davidmoten/hilbert-curve/README.md

 Range [low=131, high=132]
 Range [low=210, high=221]
 Range [low=227, high=229]

 ```

-When using querying do experiments with the number of bits and `splitDepth` to get your ideal run time.
+When using querying do experiments with the number of bits and `maxRanges` (querying in parallel on each range) to get your ideal run time.

-The perimeter traversal used by the `query` method is O(width<sup>dimensions-1</sup> 2<sup>splitDepth + bits*(dimensions-1)</sup>).
+OBSOLETE: The perimeter traversal used by the `query` method is O(width<sup>dimensions-1</sup> 2<sup>splitDepth + bits*(dimensions-1)</sup>).
 In a recent experiment with spatio-temporal data (3 dimensions, 20m points) I found that 10 bits and `splitDepth` of 4 looked promising.
 Ranges were returned in about 50ms and the `splitDepth` of 4 gave me a 64% hit rate with 12 or so ranges (which could be queried in parallel).
 With a splitDepth of 5, numRanges is 20, hit rate 67%.
 With a splitDepth of 6, numRanges is still 20, same hit rate, and query ranges are calculated in 370ms.

 ## Benchmarks